 Make an impact in your classroom each morning by having a morning meeting.
-Classroom meetings are an excellent way to spend time with your class, building relationships, and getting ready for the day.
+Classroom meetings are an excellent way to spend time with your class, build relationships, and prepare for the day.
 Check out the morning meeting ideas in this post with ready-for-you greetings, questions for sharing, activities, games, and messages.

-Morning meetings are a time for all members of a class to join together and start the day.
-This daily check-in usually occurs in a circle and involves saying “hello” in a greeting, sharing in a short discussion or answering a question, and participating in a quick activity.
+Morning meetings are a time for all class members to join and start the day.
+This daily check-in usually occurs in a circle.
+It involves saying “hello” in a greeting, sharing in a short discussion or answering a question, and participating in a quick activity.
 This daily warm-up helps kids and adults transition into the day from home into the classroom.
 The purpose is to help everyone settle in and feel ready for the day.

 Morning meetings should be relatively quick and purposeful.
 A session can take anywhere from 15 to 30 minutes.
-It is essential to be flexible with the time, and do what feels best for your student’s needs that day.
-While a morning meeting is encouraged, a class meeting can take place at any time of day and any structure you need.
-An afternoon wrap-up is a useful way for kids to transition out the door.
+It is essential to be flexible with the time and do what feels best for your students’ needs that day.
+While a morning meeting is encouraged, a class meeting can take place at any time of day and with any structure you need.
+An afternoon wrap-up is a valuable way for kids to transition out the door.

-This post breaks down the importance of morning meetings, what they are, and their components.
-You may choose to follow the meeting method below or adapt it to suit your needs.
+This post explains the importance of meetings, their components, and their components.
+You can follow the meeting method below or adapt it to suit your needs.

 Why is a Morning Meeting Important?